Excel Linear Programming (Table of Contents)

 Method #1 – Enabling Solver under Microsoft Excel

-In Microsoft Excel, we can find Solver under Data tab which can be found on the Excel Ribbon placed at the upper most part as shown below:
+In Microsoft Excel, we can find Solver under the Data tab, which can be found on the Excel Ribbon placed at the uppermost part, as shown below:

-If You can’t see this utility tool there, you need to enable it through Excel Options.
+If You can’t see this utility tool there, you must enable it through Excel Options.
 Follow the steps below to enable Solver under Excel.

-Step 1: Navigate towards the File menu and click on Options, which is the last thing on that list.
+Step 1: Navigate to the File menu and click on Options, the last thing on that list.

 Step 2: A new window will pop up named Excel Options.
-Click on Add-ins from the list of options present on the left-hand side in the window.
+Click on Add-ins from the list of options present on the left-hand side of the window.

-Step 3: Under the Manage section at the bottom of the window, select Excel Add-ins from the dropdown list and click on Go… button placed beside.
+Step 3: Under the Manage section at the bottom of the window, select Excel Add-ins from the dropdown list and click on the Go… button beside.

-Step 4: As soon as you click on Go… button, you will be able to see the list of all Add-ins available under excel in a new window.
+Step 4: As soon as you click the Go… button, you will see the list of all Add-ins available under Excel in a new window.
 Tick to select the Solver Add-in so that you can use it under the Data tab for solving the equations.
 Click the OK button after tick selecting the Solver Add-in.

 This way, you can enable the Excel Solver under Microsoft Excel.